Particular/docs.particular.net/nservicebus/bridge/index.md

 ---
 title: Bridge
-summary: Connect endpoints in a system that use different transports with the transport bridge
+summary: Connect endpoints in a system that use different transports with the messaging bridge
 reviewed: 2022-04-01
 component: Bridge
 related: